 This program provides for the implementation of cost effective, high efficiency measures through lighting, HVAC, appliances, multifamily and audit programs.
-Participation in most measures are restricted to certain rate classes that are designated for nonprofit organizations.
-GNI customers in other rate classes participate through other C/I programs.
+Participation in most measures are restricted to certain rate classes that are designated to nonprofit organizations.

 Early in PY5 the Company hired a new ICSP - CLEAResult.
 The program is similar in structure to PY4, however, the new CSP has updated the existing rebate application forms and calculators to comply with the 2014 PA TRM.
 The new CSP is also working on revamping the existing program website plus launching an online application portal; these should be ready for launch for PY6.
-The CSP has rolled out number of new marketing pieces that are targeted at customers in this sector.
+The CSP has also rolled out number of new marketing pieces that are targeted at customers in this sector.
 To increase participation in this program, CLEAResult is meeting one-on-on with customers such as colleges, universities and hospitals.
 For small municipalities, CLEAResult is undertaking targeting mailing and participates in trade shows that attract these customers.
 The Company is also leveraging its Customer Support Staff and Area Managers to directly target decision makers in this sector.
 The appliance recycling program component is new for Phase II.
-In October 2013, the Company imposed M&V criteria for large savings projects.
-All new lighting projects with expected savings above 1,000 MWh, and all new non-lighting projects with expected savings above 500 MWh, were evaluated prior to rebate approval.
+In October 2013 The Company imposed M&V criteria for large savings projects: All new lighting projects with expected savings above 1,000 MWh, and all new non-lighting projects with expected savings above 500 MWh, were evaluated prior to rebate approval.
 These thresholds have been lowered for PY6.